fission/fission/README.md

 Fission operates on _just the code_: Docker and Kubernetes are abstracted away under normal operation, though you can use both to extend Fission if you want to.
+Very Helpful.

 Fission is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called